 University gives you the opportunity to expand your horizons and meet new and exciting people.
 Put in the effort to get involved, and you may find you have made the friendships of a lifetime.

-The Guild of Students offers almost 200 student societies for everything from music to circus skills.
+The Guild of Students offers over 200 student societies for everything from music to circus skills.
 Keep up a current interest or try something completely new!

 Our multi-faith Chaplaincy offers you a space to meet other students in your faith community.
 They host a range of faith-based student societies as well as activities and events that cross faith and denominational boundaries.
 The University Guild of Students also boasts a wide range of student-run faith and religious societies.

 "Don't worry when you get to university, try and talk to everyone and anyone."

 We'd love to know if this page was helpful to you.

 If you need help or have a question, please email us at firstname.lastname@example.org.
 Make sure you include your contact details if you'd like a response.